Creating a good foundation for your puppy with positive early learning will shape their temperament and general behaviour tremendously.

 Positive reinforcement is very important for early learning / training.

 Leash training (socialisation, exercise & mental stimulation)

-During walks socialisation can take place at a natural pace for your puppy to absorb information in a way that doesn’t overwhelm, intimidate or scare.
+During walks socialisation can take place at a natural pace for your puppy to absorb information in a way that doesn’t overwhelm, intimidate or scare as can sometimes happen in a group setting.
 New environments and different stimuli are encountered in ways in which your puppy will come to experience them during adulthood.

-Leash training encourages relaxed and enjoyable walks for both puppy and owner.
-Because of the ongoing socialisation with the big world outside their garden, your puppy will learn to happily walk past dogs behind gates without having a bad reaction as many dogs do and will not pull you along during the walk.
+Leash training encourages relaxed and enjoyable walks for both puppy and owner and because of the ongoing socialisation with the big world outside their garden, your puppy will learn not to be reactive to others or pull on the leash.

 Obedience and commands

-General obedience and basic commands will help your puppy to be well-behaved and to listen to you.
-You’ll be more able to handle puppy even in public places, thereby avoiding mishaps and all the while encouraging good manners and general obedience.
+General obedience and basic commands will help your puppy to be a happy, well-behaved and obedient fur kid.
+You’ll be more able to handle puppy even in public places, thereby avoiding mishaps and unnecessary stress.